wieden-kennedy/autoscalebot/README.md

 }
 ```

-### ServiceTimeBackend
+### HerokuServiceTimeBackend

-Scales based on the internal service time of the last measurement response.
+Scales on Heroku, based on the internal service time of the last measurement response.

 Settings: